-During a break in the sessions, JJ Maguire asked Hulk Hogan to speak with him in the hallway to assure Hulkster that he could be trusted.
+During a session break, JJ Maguire asked Hulk Hogan to speak with him in the hallway to assure Hulkster that he could be trusted.

 “We were eight inches apart, eye-to-eye, and I told him, ‘Thank you so much for including me in all this, and it’s all my pleasure.
 But I want to tell you one thing and be straightforward.'”

-JJ Maguire claimed the mighty Hulkster looked petrified because Hogan himself has admitted in his book that he avoids any unnecessary confrontation.
+JJ Maguire claimed the mighty Hulkster looked petrified because Hogan himself admitted in his book that he avoids unnecessary confrontation.

 “Every person wants Hulk Hogan to endorse products and different gimmicks,” began Maguire.

 “Everybody is always coming to you wanting your money.
 Hulkster, I’m never going to dig on your money.
-If I do a service for you, I expect to be well paid and paid fair, but don’t you ever fear thinking that I’m going to come around begging you for money or aiming to take any of your money I’m not entitled to.”
+If I do a service for you, I expect to be well paid and paid fair, but don’t you ever fear thinking that I will come around begging you for money or aiming to take any of your money I’m not entitled to.”